Frequently Asked Questions

 You can find out more information about the walk in your city or community here.

 Aga Khan Foundation Canada (AKFC) is a non-profit international development organization and a registered Canadian charity.
 AKFC works with Canadians and communities in Africa and Asia to improve quality of life and find lasting solutions to the complex problems causing global poverty.
 In Canada, AKFC raises funds, builds partnerships with Canadian institutions, and promotes discussion and learning on global issues.

-Poverty is complex, so AKFC works on many fronts to support local solutions to global development challenges.
+Because poverty is complex, AKFC takes a multifaceted approach to support local solutions to global development challenges.
 AKFC programs focus on improving access to quality education and healthcare, increasing food security, creating economic opportunities for women and men, and building strong, resilient communities and local institutions that can sustain progress over the long term.
 We promote gender equality in all of our programs, to empower women, girls, and their communities to break down gender barriers and build a more equal world.
 Recognizing that a healthy environment is crucial for humans to thrive, our programs address issues of environmental sustainability, mitigate the impacts of climate change, and encourage creative solutions to the challenges facing our planet.
 Working with a range of partners, we promote long-term, inclusive development where men and women have the keys to unlock a better future.